superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Project Proposal Draft/Project Proposal Draft2.md

 4) **Public Safety**

-\- Search and Rescue drones allow for quick intervention and less risk to both the victim and rescue professionals.
+\- Rescue drones allow for faster response times from rescue professionals as well as faster aid brought to the victims in a post emergency situation.
 These factors contribute to a higher chance of a successful rescue.

 5) **Economy**

-\- Traditional search and rescue methods require expensive resources such as manpower, equipment, and fuel.
+\- Traditional rescue methods require expensive resources such as manpower, equipment, and fuel.
 On the other hand, search and rescue drones can allow for more cost-effective rescue plans.

 \- The application of search and rescue drones can grow the drone and technological development industry.
 This would result in job opportunities and economic stimulation.